neomutt/neomutt/INSTALL.md

 To build NeoMutt, you will need, at the very minimum:

 - A C99 compiler such as gcc or clang
-- SysV-compatible curses library: ncurses or slang
+- SysV-compatible curses library: ncurses
 - Some common libraries, such as iconv and regex
 - DocBook XSL stylesheets and DTDs (for building the docs)